Audio quality has a significant impact on whether people believe what they are hearing, new study shows

 Separating fact from fiction in the digital age – with all the world’s information at our fingertips – is not an easy task.
 Scientists are only beginning to understand the mechanics of fake news and alternative facts.
-A popular MIT study, published last month, found that falsehoods spread much faster than the truth, at least online.
-MIT researchers, however, seem to have only scratched the surface of what fake news really is; of how susceptible to consuming and sharing “alternative facts” we are.
+A popular MIT study published last month found that falsehoods spread much faster than the truth, at least online.
+MIT researchers, however, seem to have only scratched the surface of what fake news really is and just how susceptible to consuming and sharing “alternative facts” we are.

-A more recent study, published in the peer-reviewed journal Science Communication, gives credence to this sentiment, but also takes a leap into what is a relatively unexplored territory, at least in how it relates to perception and information processing: audio quality.
+A more recent study, published in the peer-reviewed journal Science Communication, gives credence to this sentiment but also takes a leap into what is relatively unexplored territory, at least in how it relates to perception and information processing: audio quality.
 Dr. Eryn Newman of the Australian National University and Professor Norbert Schwarz of the University of Southern California co-authored a study titled “Good Sound, Good Research: How Audio Quality Influences Perceptions of the Research and Researcher.”

 The two researchers wrote the following.